dojo/widgets/docs/V7-Migration-Guide.md

 - value
 	- This property has been replaced by `initialValue`
 	- The range-slider now internally manages its value and it is no longer necessary to pass the current value into the range slider from the parent
+- label
+  - Replaced with a child renderer
+- output
+  - Replaced with a child renderer
 ##### Removed properties
 - labelAfter
   - No longer supported